SOUTHERN GWAII HAANAS EXPLORER – EXPEDITION KAYAKING

 When using our online booking from you can choose the below optional items to add to your kayak tour.

 Seaport B&B(opens in a new tab) We can arrange your pre and/or post night accommodations in Port McNeill at the Black Bear Resort

 This tour departs from Sandspit on South Moresby Island, Haida Gwaii.

 It is imperative that guests arrive in Sandspit no later than the day before the kayak tour’s departure date.
 At the end of the trip, the earliest guests should plan to head home is the morning after the tour ends.
 Better still, spend a few more days to explore more of the islands.
 The Haida Heritage Centre is worth the visit.

-BC Ferries services Haida Gwaii (Queen Charlotte Islands) from Prince Rupert.
+Travelling by Ferry BC Ferries services Haida Gwaii (Queen Charlotte Islands) from Prince Rupert.
 The crossing is approximately 7 hours.
 Once arriving in Skidegate on Haida Gwaii another short ferry ride is necessary to reach nearby Alliford Bay, a 15 minute drive from Sandspit.
 If you have the time an Inside Passage ferry runs between Port Hardy on Vancouver Island and Prince Rupert.

 Via Rail offers train service to Prince Rupert from Jasper.
 Travel to Jasper from Vancouver or Edmonton by train.

 I don’t have much kayaking experience.
 Can I still join a tour?